-- a) Refuse the application when a valid objection is deemed to have been received, in consultation with the Chair of the Licensing Committee. - b) Grant an application where no objections are received. - c) Decide the extent of consultation for each application. - d) Issue consent to the organiser of an event which is run on a non-profit making basis to enable the organiser in turn to allow trading on a specific site. - e) Consult with ward councillors on static consents who will be given 3 working days to respond.
+- a) Refuse the application when a valid objection is deemed to have been received, in consultation with the Chair of the Licensing Committee. - b) Grant an application where no objections are received. - c) Decide the extent of consultation for each application. - d) Issue cConsent to the oOrganiser of an event which is run on a non-profit making basis to enable the oOrganiser in turn to allow trading on a specific site. - e) Consult with wWard cCouncillors on static consent's who, and they will be given 3 working days to respond.